lilybarrett/sinatra_clinic_travel_tracker/README.md

 ### Params

 * the params hash stores stores query string and form data, this is how we pass data from our client to the server
-* a hash is just made up of key-value pairs, what determines the keys?
-(You!)
+* a hash is just made up of key-value pairs, what determines the keys? (you do!)

 * in forms, this is the ‘name’ part of your form input
 * for queries it would be defined in your url of your route in the server file